f5devcentral/bigip_automation_examples/bigip/workflow-guides/Migration/Migrating_BIG_IP_from_VMware_to_Nutanix.rst

 **Step 1**: Deploying BIG-IP in HA pair in VMware

-Step 1.1: Deploying BIG-IP in HA pair
+Step 1.1: Refer to
+`BIG-IP HA Deployment on VMware
+<bigip/workflow-guides/application-delivery-security/workload/BIG-IP-Deployment-on-VMware.rst>`_

 BIG-IP is deployed as HA pair in VMware.